JeyRunner/tuda-typst-templates/templates/tudapub/tudapub.typ

   bib: none,

-  // Add a english translation to the "Erklärung zur Abschlussarbeit".
+  // Add an English translation to the "Erklärung zur Abschlussarbeit".
   thesis_statement_pursuant_include_english_translation: false,

   // Which pages to insert